CapricanDRJ/watchers_shakespeare/index.md

 **[Minos]** *Aside*

-Zadkiel's defiance, a thorn in my side,
+Zyx's defiance, a thorn in my side,

 The kingdom reels, in chaos it will confide.